keptn-contrib/dynatrace-service/documentation/configuration/sending-events-to-dynatrace-monitored-entities.md

 If your services are however not tagged with these but other tags or if you want the *dynatrace-service* to send the events not to a service but rather an application, process group or host then you can overwrite the default behavior by providing a `dynatrace.conf.yaml` file.
 This file can either be located on project, stage or service level.
 This file allows you to define your own attachRules and also allows you to leverage placeholders such as `$SERVICE`, `$STAGE`, `$PROJECT`, `$LABEL.YOURLABEL` etc.

-The following example instructs the *dynatrace-service* to send its events to a monitored Dynatrace Service that holds a tag with the key that matches your Keptn Service name (`$SERVICE`) as well as holds an additional auto-tag that defines the environment to be pulled from a label that has been sent to Keptn:
+The following example instructs the *dynatrace-service* to send its events to a monitored entity that holds a tag with the key that matches your Keptn Service name (`$SERVICE`) as well as holds an additional auto-tag that defines the environment to be pulled from a label that has been sent to Keptn:

 ```yaml
 ---